Scott3142/python-programming/codelabs/part-2.md

  So, method parameters are distinct from the variables (or parameters) of other methods, even if they had the same name.
 As a variable is passed to a method during a method call, the value of that variable gets copied to be used as the value of the parameter variable declared in the method definition.
 Variables in two separate methods are independent of one another.

 To further demonstrate this point, let's consider the following example.
 We define a variable called `number` in the main method.
-That variable is passed as a parameter to the method `incrementByThree`.
+That variable is passed as a parameter to the method `increment_by_three`.

 ```python